-If this is acceptable, how do we do it ?
+If this is acceptable, how do we do it?
 Await your sharing.

 My opinion is:

-1. First need to understand the reason of why employees not follow the SOP & work instruction, could it be the internal training or OJT is insufficient? have to evaluate.
+1. First need to understand the reason of why employees did not follow the SOP & work instruction, could it be the internal training or OJT is insufficient? have to evaluate.

-2. The immediate superior / manager did not take the necessary action prior to the last mistake made as his/her role and responsibility, they should be also responsible for the outcome.
+2. The immediate superior/manager did not take the necessary action prior to the last mistake made as his/her role and responsibility, they should be also responsible for the outcome.

-3. The proper disciplinary procedure should be take place, HR has the responsibility to ensure the guideline been communicated to all employee too.
+3. The proper disciplinary procedure should take place, HR has the responsibility to ensure the guideline been communicated to all employee too.

 4. Either informal and formal written warning need to be executed

-Above is my view point and practice.
+Above are my viewpoint and practice.

 Unless stated in the employment contract, you will not be able to make your employee liable for the payment for the loss suffered.
-Even if stated in the employment contract, the deduction can not be more than 20% the employee's monthly salary.
+Even if stated in the employment contract, the deduction can not be more than 20% of the employee's monthly salary.
 Beyond the monetary penalty, other areas should also be considered to ensure a holistic approach:

 Operations Policy and Procedure